-Every week, Richard Cobbett rolls the dice to bring you an obscure slice of gaming history, from lost gems to weapons grade atrocities.
+From 2010 to 2014 Richard Cobbett (opens in new tab) wrote Crapshoot, a column about rolling the dice to bring random obscure games back into the light.
 This week, a game two hundred million years in the making.
 No, wait.
 Sorry.
 A few months, maybe.
 One year tops.
 Is it kinda neat though?
 You bet Jurassic is!

 Dinosaurs!
 Next to fluffy, sleepy kittens, officially the greatest animals of all time.
 Big!
 Dangerous!
 Much more intimidating before we found out about the feathers, but thought raptors were actually like the ones in Jurassic Park!
-Designasaurus - technically Designasaurus II - is your chance to put your stamp on history, and be the 5,000,000 person to do the 'Doyouthinkhesaurus' joke.
+Designasaurus—technically Designasaurus 2—is your chance to put your stamp on history, and be the 5,000,000th person to do the 'Doyouthinkhesaurus' joke.
 What luck!

-...to teach kids about dinosaurs and shut up, it's just a framing device for a silly edutainment game and you can't expect too much from those for goodnesss sake?
-Well, kindof.
+To teach kids about dinosaurs and shut up, it's just a framing device for a silly edutainment game and you can't expect too much from those for goodness' sake?
+Well, kind of.
 I guess.
 To a point.

 Creating your own dinosaur is obviously the best bit.
 You can pick an existing one like the Allosaurus, Deinonychus or Triceratops if you want, but it's far more fun to just rip all of those losers to pieces and create your own from the best bits.
 Here for example we have the tail of a Stegosaurus, the body and arms of an Iguanodon, and the wig of an esteemed barrister.
 Go, Dinosaur Lawyer!

 Alternatively, you can look elsewhere for inspiration.
 Here for instance is an attempt to recreate ancestors of Mass Effect's Krogan.
 Meet Urdnot Rex.
 Who exists solely for that pun.